 As applicable, a Letter of Assurance from the QP is required to identify the responsibilities that are accepted by the QP when undertaking any assessment work necessary for the proposed development activities.
-Responsibilities include, but not limited to:
+Responsibilities include, but are not limited to:

-- a. confirmation that the report has been created pursuant to applicable professional and government guidelines; - b. indication of the work conducted in preparation of the report; - c. confirmation that a review of local government and other statutory bylaws has been completed; and, - d. any other responsibilities require by the CSRD pertaining to the specific DPA.
+- .1 Confirmation that the report has been created pursuant to applicable professional and government guidelines; - .2 Indication of the work conducted in preparation of the report; - .3 Confirmation that a review of local government bylaw's and other applicable legislation has been completed; and, - .4 Any other responsibilities required by the CSRD pertaining to the specific DPA.

-Where development is located within another DPA or requires a flood plain exemption, QPs shall collaborate with one another to ensure that any required assessment reports are coordinated to provide a comprehensive development permit application.
+Where development is located within more than one DPA or requires a flood plain exemption, QPs shall collaborate with one another to ensure that any required assessment reports are coordinated to provide a comprehensive development permit application.

-The OCP establishes seven DPAs:
+This OCP establishes seven DPAs: